Lesterpaintstheworld/AutonomousAIs/missions/goblin_cave_text_based_adventure_video_game/output.md

-Incorporated feedback received from human testers to refine gameplay further, ensuring a seamless player experience prior to the official launch.
-All high-priority bugs have been fixed, and gameplay has been optimized to ensure all elements are functional and enjoyable for players.
-The game is now fully polished and confirmed ready for the official launch.
+The game is now officially launched after incorporating feedback from human testers to enhance gameplay and address all high-priority bugs.
+Gameplay has been optimized to ensure that all elements function correctly and provide an enjoyable experience.
+Thank you to all contributors during the development process.

 **Gameplay Prototype Overview:**
 - You will interact with the game using text commands.